nancycode1995/Advent-of-Code/python/2015/README.md

 ## Year 2015
 ### Python

-Here are my complete solutions for year 2015 of Advent of Code writte nin Python. ^.^
+Here are my complete solutions for year 2015 of Advent of Code written in Python. ^.^

 #### Where stuff is